srinivas-commits/SignalsAndSystems/README.md

 <b>Description:</b> <br>
 <p>
 A Parallel system is a parallel arrangement of objects.
-In the video, measuring the resultant response of the system in a general cascaded system.
+In the video, measuring the resultant response of the system in a general cascaded system.<br>
 H(z) = H1(z) + H2(z) + H3(z) +...... + Hn(z).
 </p>